g002alghisi/WPA3-testing-platform/Test/README.md

     4. The real AP is setdown and a rogue AP (and a rogue AS) with WPA2 is created.
     5. Check if the device connets to the rogue network.

-- Test WPA3-Enterprise UOSD.
+- Test WPA3-Enterprise UOSC.
 Set up a WPA3-Enterprise protected AP, thus that announces PMF as required.

     1. Do not edit the client Network Profile and do not install the root certificate (`ca.pem`).
     2. Set up the AP and AS.